Porges/ways-to-play/src/games/pigeon-lottery/pigeon-lottery.md

 ---
 # <span lang="zh-Hant">白鴿票</span> · The Pigeon Lottery

-The Pigeon Lottery (<span lang="zh-Hant" class="aka">白鴿票</span>/<span lang="zh-Hans" class="aka">白鸽票 </span> Cantonese: <Pronounce lang="yue-Latn-jyutping"  pronouncer="GeraldYang" file="pronunciation_yue_白鴿票.mp3" class="aka">baak⁶ gaap³ piu³</Pronounce>) is a gambling game that originated in <span class="noun" lang="cmn-Latn-pinyin">Guangdong</span> during the late Qing dynasty, and which in the 19th and 20th centuries was spread throughout countries bordering the Pacific Ocean by Chinese emigrants.
+The Pigeon Lottery (<span lang="zh-Hant" class="aka">白鴿票</span>/<span lang="zh-Hans" class="aka">白鸽票 </span> Cantonese: <Pronounce lang="yue-Latn-jyutping"  pronouncer="GeraldYang" file="pronunciation_yue_白鴿票.mp3" class="aka">baak⁶ gaap³ piu³</Pronounce>) is a gambling game that originated in <span class="noun" lang="cmn-Latn-pinyin">Guangdong</span> during the late Qing dynasty.
+In the 19th and 20th centuries, Chinese emigrants spread the game throughout countries bordering the Pacific Ocean.

 The recent history of the game is often a story of racism and hypocrisy: as a Chinese gambling game, Chinese migrants were punished for running the game while at the same time gambling games favoured by Europeans were permitted.
 In the 20th century the game was adapted by Americans who profited from a now-legal game even as the Chinese game was suppressed.
-Eventually the game became known under the modern name of Keno, which is now played in casinos around the world.
+Today, the game survives worldwide in casinos under its modern name: Keno.

 > [!aside]
 >
 > Older romanizations include <span lang="yue-Latn" class="aka">pak kap piew</span>,[@GamblingGamesOfMalaya p.
 48] <span lang="yue-Latn" class="aka">pák kòp piú</span>,[@ChineseInAmerica p.
 6] <span lang="yue-Latn" class="aka">baahk gáap piu</span>, <span lang="yue-Latn" class="aka">paâk káap p'iu</span>, or <span lang="yue-Latn" class="aka">pai ko p’iao</span>.[@AustralianWords p.
-391] While <span lang="zh-Hant">白鴿</span> is sometimes translated as “white pigeon” from Mandarin, it is the standard Cantonese name for pigeon, and this further proves the Cantonese origin of the game (see e.g.  @SparrowAndPigeon, although I find some of his other (original) conclusions to be dubious).
+391] While <span lang="zh-Hant">白鴿</span> is sometimes translated as “white pigeon” from Mandarin, it is the standard Cantonese name for pigeon, and this further proves the Cantonese origin of the game.[@SparrowAndPigeon]

 In European sources, the game is often referred to as simply “the Chinese lottery”.
 The transliteration of the game is usually given as “<span class="aka">pak-a-poo</span>” (most common in New Zealand) or “<span class="aka">pak-a(h)-pu</span>” (most common in Australia).
 In London (particularly centred around the Chinese community in Pennyfields, Poplar) it was referred to as “puk-a-pu” or “puk-a-poo”, and in South Africa “pa-ka-pu”.[@TheBantuInTheCity p.
 423] Other variants are “pak-a-peu”,[@PakAPeuAtLawrence] “puck-a-pu”, “pukka-poo”, or “pac-a-poo”.
 In Macau it is given with the Portuguese romanization of “<span lang="pt" class="aka">pacapio</span>”, which remains standard in current usage (previous terms include <span lang="pt">p’u-pio</span>[@ACidadeMaisPitoresca]).
 In the USA it was at first referred to as “<span class="aka">boc hop bu</span>”[@NYTimes18870127] before picking up a variety of the other names mentioned above, as well as “Bock Ka Pian”,[@WhatTheHeathenPlays] but in Hawaiʻi it was referred to as “<span class="aka">pakapio</span>”.[@Pakapio]